smothiki/Replicasystem/src/README.txt

 IV.
 BUGS AND LIMITATIONS

 1. Hard coded IP addresses for ease of demonstration
-2. Doesn't resend requests on time out
+2. Client doesn't resend requests on time out

 ============================================================